PingAuthorize

 When building the Trust Framework around your policy query use case, you can use resolvers to create chains of dependence between query attributes.

-In this example, the Account attribute is configured with query settings to enable authorization questions, such as "Which accounts can this user update?
+In this example, the Account attribute is configured with query settings to enable authorization questions, such as which accounts this user can update.
 The AccountList attribute is configured as the Account attribute’s source collection:

 Screen capture of the Account attribute with query settings enabled.
 The Account.AccountList attribute is selected as the source.